jdgregson/sshmgr/README.md

 # sshmgr
-Text-based SSH connection manager for PowerShell.
+An interactive, text-based SSH connection manager for PowerShell